-XDP bypass will allow Suricata to tell the kernel that packets for some flows have to be dropped via the XDP mechanism.
-This is a really early drop that occurs before the datagram is reaching the Linux kernel network stack.
+XDP bypass allows Suricata to tell the kernel that packets for some flows have to be dropped via the XDP mechanism.
+This is an early drop that occurs before the datagram reaches the Linux kernel network stack.

 Linux 4.15 or newer are recommended to use that feature.
 You can use it on older kernel if you set BUILD_CPUMAP to 0 in ebpf/xdp_filter.c.